 Associate Professor of Radiology

 Vascular & Interventional Radiology

-For questions regarding this educational activity, please call 609-371-1137 or email email@example.com.
+For questions regarding this educational activity, or to cancel your account, please call 609-371-1137 or email email@example.com.

 After participating in this activity, learners should be better able to:

 - Understand the effects that Post-Thrombotic Syndrome (PTS) can have on a patient’s quality of life

 - Identify current commercially available, and future, treatment approaches for the treatment of PTS